Province of Valladolid: Fauna

-The province has one airport; the Valladolid Airport, located in Villanubla, which handled 172,006 passengers, 7,268 aircraft movements and 6.317 tons of cargo in 2022.
-Has become one of the core subjects of passengers of Castile and León.
-Has travel to destinations such as Alicante, Barcelona, Palma de Mallorca, Ibiza, Menorca, Gran Canaria, Tenerife South, Lanzarote, Valencia, Malaga.

-Also there are number of small private airfields.

 Government and politics

 Pimentel Palace, headquarters of the Provincial Government.

-The Valladolid Province was established as such by the Royal Decree of 29 October 1833 driven by the minister Javier de Burgos as the rest of provinces of the country (see: 1833 territorial division of Spain).
-To do this took into account the common historic, cultural and economic characteristics of each territory.
+The Province of Valladolid was established by the Royal Decree of 30 November 1833, driven by the minister Javier de Burgos, like the rest of the provinces of the country (see: 1833 territorial division of Spain).
+This division considered the common historic, cultural, and economic characteristics of each territory.

-The Government and the administration of the province of Valladolid corresponds to the Provincial Council of Valladolid, as outlined in the statute of autonomy of Castile and León.
-Headquarters is located in the Pimentel Palace of Valladolid, since 1875, when the building was purchased by the Provincial Government.
+The government and administration of the province of Valladolid is the responsibility of the Provincial Council of Valladolid, as outlined in the statute of autonomy of Castile and León.
+Its headquarters have been located in the Pimentel Palace of Valladolid since 1875, when the building was purchased by the Provincial Government.

 Political divisions

-Today, the province does not have official divisions, but historically it has been divided into 8 comarcas (a Spanish term for shires):
+Today, the province does not have official divisions, but historically it has been divided into eight comarcas (a Spanish term for shires):